Beecher Reagan Candidate Hub: Insights and FAQs on the Executive Talent Market

 Tell a clear, outcome-oriented story

 Your experience should be easy to understand, especially on LinkedIn.
-Clear labeling of your role, scope, and measurable impact helps others quickly assess your relevance.
+Clear labeling of your role, scope, and measurable impact helps search professionals quickly assess your relevance.

 • Use simple, recognizable titles and descriptors (avoid internal-only language)